aa-crypto-ai/ctftime-chatbot/README.md

 ## What is this?
 This is a self-study RAG project of building Q&A chatbot for CTFtime platform.
 Users can input a prompt to ask about CTFtime with reference to their FAQ section https://ctftime.org/faq/.

+This branch is for GraphRAG exploration purpose, since CTFtime Q&A is not good for this purpose, I added a set of data of 2024 summer olympics medalists.
+It should be better to split these 2 projects but for now I am putting it into a new branch first.
+Cleaning it will be on TODO list.

 ![Demo](demo.png)

 ## TODO